AdobeDocs/advertising.en/help/search-social-commerce/tools/objective-upload-to-networks.md

 1. (If your conversions are tracked at a manager account level) [Add credentials for your manager account](/help/search-social-commerce/admin/manager-accounts.md) at **[!UICONTROL Search] > [!UICONTROL Admin] > [!UICONTROL Manager Accounts]**.

+After the daily upload is completed, you can verify that the conversion actions appear in the ad network.

 >[!MORELIKETHIS]
 >
 >* [About managing an advertiser's conversion metrics](/help/search-social-commerce/admin/conversion-metrics/conversion-metric-about.md)